juanpallotta/LPP/README.md

 1. Comments are defined by "`#`" character.
 You are free to comment on anything to make the run more understandable for you.
 The configuration files included in this repository have many comments to explain each variable. <u>**IMPORTANT NOTE: Do not place a comment in the same line of the variable definition after the variable.
 Comments must be in separate lines of the variables.</u>**
-2. Variables definition must follow the convention typo `VAR_NAME = VALUE`, and a <u>**minimum of 1 space character has to be placed before and after the "**`=`" character</u>.
+2. Variables definition must follow the convention typo `VAR_NAME = VALUE`.
 The variable's data type can be integer, float, double, or string, depending on the variable.
 3. Some variables have to be set as vectors.
-Each element must be separated by a comma character "`,`", for instance: `VAR_NAME = VALUE1 , VALUE2 , VALUE3`, <u>**and a minimum of 1 space has to be placed before and after the comma "**`,`"</u>.
+Each element must be separated by a comma character "`,`", for instance: `VAR_NAME = VALUE1 , VALUE2 , VALUE3`.
 The number of elements depends on the variable, and how LPP makes use of it.
 To minimize the mistakes related to this, please, read the comments in the lines before the variable definition.
 In case the number of elements doesn't meet the right values, LPP will show a warning and the execution will be stopped.
 4. The configuration file <u>**must**</u> be the same for all the modules, containing all the variables needed for the run.
 All these variables are described in this document.

 It is worth mentioning that there is no rule for the order of the variables set in this file.
 The next piece of code shows the general parameters contained in the configuration files: